ryjen/bestow/README.md

 Bestow templates address the need to generate new transient content, such as replacing environment variables.

-Templates and transient content must co-exist in the same package for stow to function properly.
+Templates and generated content must co-exist in the same package for stow to function properly.

 1. templates generate a new transient file in the same package
 2. templates must be ignored by stow